VictoriaMatynyan/VictoriaMatynyan/README.md

 - 🌱 I’m currently learning web development (mainly front end) at [Yandex.Praktikum](https://practicum.yandex.ru/).

 - 💞️ I’m looking to collaborate on...
-Actually, I'll be happy to get any offers to collaborate on to improve my web development skills and be involved in an amazing IT-society :)
+Actually, I'll be happy to get any offers to collaborate on to be involved in creating something amazing :)

 - 📫 How to reach me: victoria.matynyan@gmail.com🤗